- About the Program

 In order to be eligible for admission, you must satisfactorily complete a minimum total of 88 quarter units (equivalent to 59 semester units) of academic course work at another college.
 Our prerequisites are a part of this required minimum number of units.

-You may be in the process of completing the prerequisites when you submit the application, but all prerequisites must be satisfactorily completed by July 1 of the year of entry into the program.
+Prerequisite course requirements can be in-progress when you submit the application, as well as planned after you submit the application, but all prerequisites must be satisfactorily completed by July 1 of the year of entry into the program.
+Our admissions director's blog provides more on this topic, Finishing Those Prerequisites!

 Overview of academic prerequisites